roma2023/LeetCode/238-product-of-array-except-self/README.md

 <p>&nbsp;</p>
 <p><strong>Follow up:</strong>&nbsp;Can you solve the problem in <code>O(1)</code>&nbsp;extra&nbsp;space complexity?
 (The output array <strong>does not</strong> count as extra space for space complexity analysis.)</p>

+## Solution Explanation

+The solution calculates the product of all elements in an array except for the element itself without using division.
+This is achieved using prefix and postfix products.
+Here's the method in detail:

+1. **Initialize Result Array**:
+   - Start with a result array `res` initialized with 1s.
+This array will store the result of the product except self for each element.
+2. **Calculate Prefix Product**:
+   - Iterate through the array from the start, updating `pre` to hold the product of all previous numbers.
+Update the result array such that each element at index `i+1` holds the product of all numbers before it.
+3. **Calculate Postfix Product**:
+   - Iterate through the array from the end, updating `post` to hold the product of all following numbers.
+Simultaneously, update the result array to multiply the existing value by the product of all numbers after it.
+4. **Combine Prefix and Postfix**:
+   - By the end of these operations, each element in the result array represents the product of all other elements in the array except itself.

+### Complexity Analysis

+- **Time Complexity**: `O(n)`, where `n` is the number of elements in the array.
+Each element is visited a constant number of times (once for prefix calculations and once for postfix calculations).
+- **Space Complexity**: `O(n)` for the result array that is returned.
+The additional space used for the `pre` and `post` variables is constant, `O(1)`.